Mortgage penalty calculator

 Is it worth it to break your mortgage early?
 Use our mortgage penalty calculator to find out.

-If you have a closed mortgage and decide to break your mortgage contract before the agreed-upon term has expired, you’ll likely have to pay a prepayment penalty fee.
-A mortgage penalty calculator can help you figure out exactly how much those fees will be and will make it easier to know whether it’s worth it to break your current mortgage contract early.
+A key factor to consider: if you have a closed mortgage and decide to break your mortgage contract before the agreed-upon term has expired, you’ll likely have to pay a prepayment penalty fee.
+A mortgage penalty calculator can help you figure out exactly how much those fees will be and make it easier to know whether it’s worth it to break your current mortgage contract early.
+(And if you’re a first-time home buyer, this is good to keep in mind, in case you spot a better mortgage rate down the road.)

 When you successfully apply for a mortgage, you and your lender agree to a term—the length of time your contract is in effect, which can range from a few months to five years or more.
 If you need to break your mortgage contract before the term is up, your lender will usually charge a penalty fee.
 The fee is commonly known as a mortgage prepayment penalty.
 You may be charged a prepayment penalty if: